-Prior to Cenovus, Mr. Pourbaix spent 27 years with TC Energy and its affiliates in a broad range of leadership roles, including Chief Operating Officer, where he was responsible for the company's commercial activity and overseeing major energy infrastructure projects and operations.
+Prior to joining Cenovus, Mr. Pourbaix spent 27 years with TC Energy and its affiliates in a broad range of leadership roles including Chief Operating Officer, where he was responsible for the company's commercial activity and overseeing major energy infrastructure projects and operations.
 He also has experience in corporate strategy, business development, mergers, acquisitions and divestitures, as well as stakeholder relations.
-He is currently a director of the Business Council of Canada, Board Chair at Mount Royal University and is a member of the Business Council of Alberta.
-As of January 1, 2022, Mr. Pourbaix stepped down as Chair of the Board of Governors at the Canadian Association of Petroleum Producers (CAPP).